 The Chelan area of the Okanogan-Wenatchee National Forest contains many different and popular hiking trails to choose from, including the Lakeshore Trail and the Chelan Summit Trail.
 These trails offer hikers scenic views of Lake Chelan and the surrounding mountains.

-Located in Okanogan County in north-central Washington, the Okanogan-Wenatchee National Forest is a 2-hour drive from Seattle, which is to its west, and Vancouver, Canada to the northwest is a 2.5 drive.
+Located in Okanogan County in north-central Washington, the Okanogan-Wenatchee National Forest is a 2-hour drive from Seattle, which is to its west.
+Vancouver in Canada to the northwest is a 2.5-hour drive.

 If hiking and camping aren’t your things, don’t worry.
 There are plenty of other activities that can keep you entertained for hours!
 If you prefer water sports, try your hand at swimming or boating in the forest.
 For those looking for a bit more of a thrill, waterskiing is also available in the Naches Ranger District of the forest.